AxonIQ/reference-guide/configuring-infrastructure-components/query-processing.md

 ### SimpleQueryBus

 The `SimpleQueryBus` does straightforward processing of queries in the thread that dispatches them.
-The `SimpleQueryBus` allows interceptors to be configured.
+To configure `SimpleQueryBus` (instead of `AxonServerQueryBus`):

 {% tabs %}
 {% tab title="Axon Configuration API" %}